 - Advance Decisions to Refuse Treatment – by which people can set out what medical care they would not want to have in given situations where they may lack the future capacity to make a choice – are an important part of the MCA.
 At a time when a lot of people will be thinking through the implications of falling ill to COVID-19, it may be useful to support people to consider what interventions they would not desire to have, should they lose decision-making capacity.

-- It is becoming evident that COVID-19 is a particular threat in care homes, where older people and people with complex health conditions, living in close proximity, are at additional risk.
+- It is evident that COVID-19 is a particular threat in care homes, where older people and people with complex health conditions, living in close proximity, are at additional risk.
 If a person lacks the capacity to decide on their own living arrangements, and best-interests decision needs to be made, the current risks of care home living, among all the other factors that would be considered, needs to be thought about.
-At the time of writing, about 80 per cent of care homes in this country do not have cases of coronavirus confirmed, so there should never be a blanket rejection of them.
+At the time of writing, many care homes in this country do not have cases of coronavirus confirmed, so there should never be a blanket rejection of them.
 But a good best interests decision should weigh up evidence-informed risks.

 What are the implications of COVID-19 for DoLS?